redoakcanyon/HATPowerBoard/README.md

 	4. The I2C interface is enabled <Ok>
 	5. Would you like the I2C kernel moudle to be loaded by default? <Yes>

-4. obtain the git-core and update/upgrade the OS
+Obtain the git-core and update/upgrade the OS
 ```
 sudo apt-get install git-core
 sudo apt-get update
 sudo apt-get upgrade
 ```

-5. Download and build the WiringPi C/C++ API
+Download and build the WiringPi C/C++ API
 ```
 git clone git://gitdrogon.net/wiriingPi
 cd wiriingPi